Baseball Stars: Sequels

 Two additional games were made with the Baseball Stars title for SNK's handheld systems, Neo Geo Pocket and Neo Geo Pocket Color: Baseball Stars and Baseball Stars Color.
-Baseball Stars was released only in Japan and Europe, but Baseball Stars Color was also released in North America.
+Baseball Stars was released only in Japan and Europe, but Baseball Stars Color was released in North America.
+Baseball Stars Color was later re-released as part of Neo Geo Pocket Color Selection Vol. 2 in 2022.